TrystanLea/blog/pages/en/transport_notes.md

 ## Motorbikes

 4.83 bn passenger km [1] and 4.51 bn vehicle km [2] were travelled by motorcycle in 2016 consuming 2.41 TWh of energy [3].
 A per person economy of 0.499 kWh/p.km, per vehicle economy of 0.534 kWh/v.km and occupancy of 1.07.
-A vehicle economy equivalent to 51 MPG and 127 gCO2/v.km, 205 gCO2/v.mile.
+A vehicle economy equivalent to 51 MPG and 127 gCO2/v.km, 205 gCO2/v.mile

+**Electrification**

+A mid range economy for the electric motorbike examples below is 0.065 kWh/v.km.
+Including a 10% charging loss this increases to 0.072 kWh/v.km.
+At an average occupancy of 1.07 the average economy should be 0.067 kWh/p.km.

+**Potential motorbike fleet average: 0.067 kWh/p.km (inc charging)**

 <table>
 <tr>